Dion Lewis: 2017 season

-The 2017 regular season was the first time Lewis appeared in all sixteen regular season games, and the first time since his rookie year he appeared in more than nine games in a season.
-In the playoffs leading up to Super Bowl LII, he was the Patriots top rusher, amassing 101 yards on the ground over the course of two games against the Tennessee Titans and the Jacksonville Jaguars.
-He had a key 18-yard run on third-and-9 late in the fourth quarter of the AFC Championship against the Jaguars, gaining a first down and allowing the Patriots to run out the clock to preserve a narrow 24–20 win.
-In the Super Bowl, Lewis recorded nine carries for 39 yards, but the Patriots lost 41–33 to the Philadelphia Eagles.
+The 2017 regular season was the first time Lewis appeared in all 16 regular season games, and the first time since his rookie year he appeared in more than nine games in a season.
+In the playoffs leading up to Super Bowl LII, Lewis was the Patriots' top rusher, amassing 101 yards on the ground over the course of two games against the Tennessee Titans and Jacksonville Jaguars.
+He had a key 18-yard run on third-and-9 late in the fourth quarter of the AFC Championship Game against the Jaguars, gaining a first down and allowing the Patriots to run out the clock to preserve a 24–20 victory.
+During Super Bowl LII against the Philadelphia Eagles, Lewis had nine carries for 39 yards, but the Patriots lost by a score of 41–33.

 Tennessee Titans

 On March 15, 2018, Lewis signed a four-year $20 million contract, with an additional $3 million in incentives, with the Tennessee Titans.

-Also that offseason, Matt LaFleur was hired as the Titans' new offensive coordinator.
-LaFleur's offensive scheme often used running backs to catch passes out of the backfield led to success with Todd Gurley in the previous season and was seen as matching Lewis' pass-catching skillset.
+During the offseason, Matt LaFleur was hired as the Titans' new offensive coordinator.
+His offensive scheme often used running backs to catch passes out of the backfield, which led to success with Todd Gurley in the previous season and was seen as matching Lewis' pass-catching skillset.
 This led to speculation that LaFleur would favor Lewis over the Titans' emerging running back Derrick Henry.

 2018 season

-In the Titans' season opener against the Miami Dolphins, Lewis had a solid game with 16 carries for 75 rushing yards and a touchdown to go along with five receptions for 35 yards in the 27–20 defeat.
-In a Week 7 loss to the Los Angeles Chargers, Lewis ran the ball 13 times for 91 yards.
-After a Week 8 bye, Lewis was both the leading rusher and receiver in a 28-14 road victory over the Dallas Cowboys on Monday Night Football, rushing for 62 yards on 19 carries and catching four passes for 60 yards and a touchdown.
+During the Titans' season-opening 27–20 road loss to the Miami Dolphins, Lewis had a solid game with 16 carries for 75 yards and a touchdown to go along with five receptions for 35 yards.
+During a narrow Week 7 20–19 loss to the Los Angeles Chargers in London, Lewis had 13 carries for 91 yards and six receptions for 64 yards.
+After a Week 8 bye, Lewis was both the leading rusher and receiver during a Week 9 28–14 road victory over the Dallas Cowboys on Monday Night Football, rushing for 62 yards on 19 carries and catching four passes for 60 yards and a touchdown.
 By the end of the season, Lewis' role decreased as Henry emerged as the Titans' main running back.

-Lewis finished the 2018 season with 517 rushing yards and a touchdown along with 400 receiving yards and a touchdown.
+Lewis finished the 2018 season with 155 carries for 517 yards and a touchdown to go along with 59 receptions for 400 yards and a touchdown in 16 games and seven starts.